tegansnyder/docker-magento/README.md

 Next steps:
 ========================

-Run your docker container:
+Run your docker container by default it exposes port 80 if you want to override it use a colon:

-* docker run -d magento -p :8989
+* docker run -p 8989:80 -d magento

 Additional: